httpwg/http2-spec/draft.md

 --- abstract

-This document proposes a way to opportunistically encrypt HTTP/2.0 using TLS for HTTP URIs.
+This document proposes two changes to HTTP/2.0; first, it suggests using ALPN Protocol Identifies to identify the specific stack of protocols in use, including TLS, and second, it proposes a way to opportunistically encrypt HTTP/2.0 using TLS for HTTP URIs.

 --- middle